- Fellowship in 1998 at University of Cambridge

 Ching's research focus is Mathematical Modeling and Applied Computing.
 In particular, the applications of stochastic models and numerical algorithms in solving problems related to Markov chains, bioinformatics, complex systems, data mining, epidemiology, financial mathematics and game theory.
-He is an author/editor of more than 260 publications including 6 books, 5 edited journal special issues, over 140 refereed journal papers, over 40 refereed book chapters and over 50 conference proceeding papers.
+He is an author/editor of more than 300 publications including 6 books, 5 edited journal special issues, over 200 refereed journal papers, over 40 refereed book chapters and over 50 conference proceeding papers.
 Ching has reviewed papers for more than 70 different international journals.
 Currently, he has been an editorial board member of Advances in Decision Sciences, International Journal of Intelligent Engineering Informatics, East Asian Journal on Applied Mathematics and Journal of Applied and Computational Mathematics.
-He has been the chief editor of Mathematical Modelling and Applied Computing (2006- 2009) and associate editor of Journal of Applied Mathematics and Decision Sciences (2006-2009).
+He has been an associate editor of Journal of Applied Mathematics and Decision Sciences (2006-2009).
 He has obtained over 2.04 millions HK dollars research grants as the principal investigator (including RGC Competitive Earmarked Research Grants, External Consultancy Grants, Hung Hing Ying Physical Research Grants and Learnet Grant), and over 2.00 millions HK dollars as a co-investigator.